EshamAaqib/WSO2-LT-Log-Management/README.md

 > > 1.
 Once data is no longer being queierd data is transferred to the Frozen node to the cold node for its lifetime
 > > 2.
 Helps to cut down costs

+### 6. Describe How did you achieve the 10th point of Part -1 (I assumed it as 9th point as there is no 10th point in Part 1)

+> When configuring the nginx server I used filebeats to send the logs to the logstash server.
+But when it came to the apacher server the requirenment was to send the logs direclty yo the elasticsearch server, So I installed filebeat on apacher server and send the logs direclty to the elasticsearch server instead of sending it to the logstash server.
+I used the apache module and the system module in filebeats.

+### 7. What are elasticsearch based products currently available in the market as log management solutions.Give a brief comparison about at least 3 products.

+> ELK -  ELK stack combines three open source projects.
+Which ElasticSearch as a search and analytics engine.
+Logstash for centralizing loging and beign used as a pipeline.
+Kibana for visualizing the data using a user interface

+> Akeno - Akeno also uses ElasticSearch and Akeno is a Product Information Management application which is designed to simplify the product management process.

+> SonarQube - SonarQube uses ElasticSearch as well.
+It is an open source Quality Management Platform that analyzes and measures code's technical quality.